-Although video footage is great for all sorts of reasons—one of which is that it provides proof of ownership—if your goal is to cover all of your bases you’ll also want to photograph your possessions (photos usually provide greater detail than video footage does) and somehow record all of the information mentioned in the response above.
+Although video footage is great for all sorts of reasons, if your goal is to cover all of your bases you’ll also want to photograph your possessions and somehow record all of the information mentioned in the response above.

-If you want to receive all that you’re owed for not-as-valuable items that aren’t covered by a rider should they be stolen, damaged, or destroyed, yes, you’ll want to make sure they’re as thoroughly documented as possible—which means making note of serial numbers, purchase date, estimated value, and more, whenever possible.
+To receive all that you’re owed for not-as-valuable items that aren’t covered by a rider should they be stolen, damaged, or destroyed, you’ll want to make sure they’re as thoroughly documented as possible.
+This means making note of serial numbers, purchase date, estimated value, and more, whenever possible.

-As for your more valuable items, the riders you have for them should be enough to insure that you’ll be fully reimbursed in the event of a disaster or catastrophe, but only if your appraisals (and, as a result, riders) for those belongings are up to date.
+As for your more valuable items, the riders you have for them should be enough to insure that you’ll be fully reimbursed in the event of a disaster or catastrophe.
+But make sure your appraisals and riders for those belongings are up to date.

 If you have receipts for your insured items, great.
 That will go a long way toward helping an adjuster settle your claim—and hopefully to your utmost satisfaction.
 If you don’t have them, but you still have detailed descriptions of each item, as well as photographs or video footage, you’ll still be in the clear.
 In most such cases, an adjuster will turn to software databases to determine the average values for any items that aren’t fully documented.